Punjab Public Library, Lahore: Sections

-Used for acquiring books for the library from booksellers.
+This is used for acquiring books for the library from booksellers.
 The selection of books is made by a book purchase committee which also includes subject specialists.
-Readers’ suggestions are given consideration when purchasing books for the library.
+Readers' suggestions are given consideration when purchasing books for the library.
 A book selection policy is followed for the purchase of books, and government procedures are followed for payment of the bills.
-Books are accessioned here, payments are made and the accessioned material is then sent to the technical section for processing.
+Books are accessioned here, payments are made and the material is then sent to the technical section for processing.
 Suggestion books to be used for suggesting books for the library or making other proposals are provided.